craigbuckler/oldpines/src/pages/offer/#index.md

 nomenu: true
 ---

-To celebrate Ken and Imogen's 20th anniversary of owning Old Pines Hotel &amp; Restaurant, we are offering a two-person two night break for &pound;450 in June 2024.
-This includes:

-* afternoon tea and scones on arrival
-* a five-course tasting menu, and
+We are reducing our last few rooms available in July 2024:

-* bed and breakfast for two people.
+* &pound;260 for two people per night

-*This is 25% off the normal price of &pound;600.*
+* &pound;180 for a single occupancy room per night

+This includes dinner, bed, and breakfast.

-To take advantage of this offer, please <a href="[book]">book your two night dinner, bed, and breakfast break in June 2024</a> and enter the promotional code **JUNE20** to apply the special price.
+To take advantage of this offer, please <a href="[book]">select the dinner, bed, and breakfast rate for any date in July 2024 on our booking system</a>.

 <a href="[book]" class="button">book today</a>